CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

 and returns the localized label instead of using the original text.

 We finally have to tell the Feedback Hub about this panel by using the `feedbackService` instance.
-For this, we use the initialization of our Studio plugin:
+For this, we use the `initialize` method of our `FeedbackHubWordCounterStudioPlugin`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>